miguelfagundez/Movie-Journal/README.md

 Official Movie Journal's website: [here](https://mj.miguelfagundez.com/)

 ## Visual result:

+These images were the v1.0.0 of Movie Journal.
+You can donwload and modify it as you wish.

 <p align = "center">
 <img src="/images/01.png" width="250"> <img src="/images/02.png" width="250"> <img src="/images/03.png" width="250">
 </p>